Vasu-Eranki/Vasu-Eranki/README.md

 - 👋 Hi, I’m @Vasu-Eranki
-- 👀 I’m interested in Signal Processing, Machine Learning and their applications in Multi-Media based data
+- 👀 I’m interested in Signal Processing, Machine Learning and their applications to Multi-media based data.
-- 🌱 At the moment, I've taken a new found interest in Geometric Learning and Adversarial Learning.
+- 🌱 At the moment, I'm learning more about Geometric Learning and Adversarial training.
 - 📫 I'm active on LinkedIn, so that would be the best place to get in touch with me.

 <!---